microsoft/winget-cli/doc/specs/#2129 - Side-by-side.md

 ### WinGet Install

 When one or more versions (but not the latest) of a package are installed on the system and none of them are pinned, running `winget install <package>` will install the latest version of the package side-by-side unless the manifest specifies the previous version should be uninstalled or denied.
 The user may override this behavior with "--retain-previous".
+> [!NOTE]
-> Note: WinGet will not attempt to override the default behavior the installer may have related to the removal of previous versions of the package.
+> WinGet will not attempt to override the default behavior the installer may have related to the removal of previous versions of the package.

 ### WinGet List